 “I recently stopped at a big box store to pick up some info about kitchen countertops.

 There was an older couple standing at the design table with a “kitchen designer” looking at samples for their kitchen.
-They had a cabinet sample that was probably from the white range but appeared to be a dingy beige which most likely had pink undertones, a very busy multi-colored brown granite, a too busy backsplash and two samples of 12×24 floor tile, one somewhat mottled and busy as Maria hates ( I do too) and one plain and somewhat striated.
+They had a cabinet sample that was probably from the white range but appeared to be a dingy beige which most likely had pink undertones, a very busy multi-colored brown granite, a too busy backsplash, as well as two samples of 12×24 floor tile, one somewhat mottled and busy as Maria hates (I do too), and one plain and somewhat striated.

 The “kitchen designer” said:

-If I had had any creds or maybe if I were you, Maria, I would have whacked him.
-The husband asked about going to the tile warehouse to see if they could find anything similar in pattern in a more satisfactory color and the “kitchen designer” said,
+If I had any creds or maybe if I were you, Maria, I would have whacked him.
+The husband asked about going to the tile warehouse to see if they could find anything similar in pattern and in a more satisfactory color.
+To which the “kitchen designer” said,

 “Well, you could, but why bother when you have the perfect tile right here.”

-If so, don’t know what they decided, but whatever, she is going to have a kitchen she hates forever because she didn’t follow these principles, trust her instinct or have someone to help her.”
+If so, I don’t know what they decided, but whatever, she is going to have a kitchen she hates forever because she didn’t follow these principles, trust her instinct, or have someone to guide her.”